 - 1-3/4 pounds fresh peaches, peeled and sliced

 - In a large heavy saucepan, whisk eggs, 1 cup sugar and salt until blended; stir in milk.
 Cook over low heat until mixture is just thick enough to coat a spoon and a thermometer reads at least 160°, stirring constantly.
 Do not allow to boil.
 Remove from heat immediately.

 - Quickly transfer to a bowl; place bowl in a pan of ice water.
 Stir gently and occasionally for 2 minutes.
 Stir in sweetened condensed milk.
 Press plastic wrap onto surface of custard.
 Refrigerate several hours or overnight.

 - When ready to freeze, in a small bowl, mash peaches with remaining sugar; let stand 30 minutes.
-Pour custard into cylinder of ice cream freezer two-thirds full with custard, stirring in some of the peaches.
-Freeze according to manufacturers' directions.
+Fill cylinder of ice cream freezer two-thirds full with custard, stirring in some of the peaches; freeze according to manufacturers' directions.
 Refrigerate remaining mixture until ready to freeze.